Republicans warn many Gaza refugees could be headed for the U.S. Here’s why that’s unlikely

 Florida Gov. Ron DeSantis said the U.S. should not take in any Palestinian refugees fleeing Gaza because they “are all antisemitic.”
 Former South Carolina governor Nikki Haley, who was also Trump’s ex-ambassador to the United Nations, countered that “America has has always been sympathetic to the fact that you can separate civilians from terrorists.”
 Never Back Down, DeSantis’ super PAC, is running an ad implying Haley is soft on allowing refugees into the country, which the Haley campaign rebuts as “false.”

-South Carolina Sen. Tim Scott endorsed the U.S. turning away Gaza refugees because authorities will be unable to determine “who is safe to bring in and who’s not.”
+Former Vice President Mike Pence suggested that the U.S. “begin with women and children” when it comes to accepting Palestinians from Gaza, while South Carolina Sen. Tim Scott endorsed the country turning away Gaza refugees because authorities will be unable to determine “who is safe to bring in and who’s not.”

 WILL THERE BE A CRUSH OF PALESTINIAN REFUEES HEADED FOR THE U.S.?